langdoc/metadata-concepts/README.md

 Notes about fields to be added
 ------------------------------

 Table below created with Dmitriy Levchenko.
+It mainly contains fields we need to get into our system in Syktyvkar.

 -   participant
     -   participant-id